Don’t dive into web development until you discuss website strategy first:

 A clear and cohesive Strategy allows you to focus on the business objectives first, and then execute the best creative tactics to achieve them.
 Whether you’re a highly innovative brand or you embrace a more traditional style, your website strategy sets the tone for designers, developers, UX specialists, and information architects to align on what success looks like for you online.

 Strategy alignment is critical to producing a website with high conversion rates that consistently generate bottom-line results for your business.
 After all, the goal of a website is to give your visitors a reason to care, a reason to engage, a reason to buy, and most importantly, a reason to come back.
 With the right research, analysis, and tradeoffs, a compelling strategy can offer you opportunities to outmaneuver your competition and take your business to the next level.
+The right competitive analysis tools will help inform your strategic decision-making.
 Moreover, it provides you with the ability to understand how you can grow your site, make the necessary tradeoffs to differentiate yourself and identify changes required to improve your conversion rate.